 You can even start with a plain piece of paper and a pencil, rather than going right for that online spreadsheet.
 Jot down everything you spend money on by thinking about your day and looking around your home.
 Again, check your previous checking account and credit card statements.

 You might also want to carry a notebook for a month and keep track of things.
 There’s no rush.
 You’ll need it for your budget anyway.
 You’re taking steps that will last a lifetime.
 So doing it right up front is way more important than doing it fast.
 And you might be amazed by what you learn.

 Most of all, remember that this as not just one more thing to worry about.
-It’s something good that you are doing for yourself.
+Personal cash flow spreadsheet analysis is something good that you are doing for yourself.
 And for a future where money becomes your friend!